jurgisdudelis/react-slider/README.md

  ## Start

- To start the application run following command in terminal
+ To start the application run the following command in terminal
  ```
  yarn run dev-server
  ```